-Once you find the pulse, count the beats for 1 full minute or for 30 seconds and multiply by 2.
+Once you find their pulse, count the beats for one full minute.
+Or count the beats for 30 seconds and multiply by two.
 This will give you their beats per minute.
 A normal resting heart rate for adults is 60 to 100 beats per minute.

-If the person who has the weak or absent pulse has no effective heart beat, cardiopulmonary resuscitation (CPR) should be performed.
+If someone has a weak or absent pulse and no effective heartbeat, you should perform cardiopulmonary resuscitation (CPR).

 Before beginning, determine whether the person is conscious or unconscious.
-If you’re not sure, tap on the person’s shoulder and ask loudly, “Are you OK?”
+If you’re not sure, tap on their shoulder or chest and ask loudly, “Are you OK?”

-If there is no response and a phone is handy, call 911.
-(If someone else is available, have him or her call 911.)
-If you are alone and the person is unresponsive because of suffocation (e.g., from drowning) begin CPR for one minute, then call 911.
+If there’s no response and a phone is handy, call 911.
+If someone else is available, ask them to call 911 for you.
+If you’re alone and the person is unresponsive because of suffocation — for example, from drowning — perform hands-only CPR for one minute.
+Then call 911.

 To give chest compressions:

 - Lay the person on a firm surface.
-(Do not move the person if there appears to be a spinal injury or head injury.)
+Don’t move them if it looks like they might have a spinal injury or head injury.

-- Place one of your hands on the person’s chest and place your other hand on top of the first.
+- Place one of your hands on the center of their chest, and place your other hand on top of the first.

 - Count one, and then release the pressure.
 Keep doing these compressions at the rate of 100 per minute until the person shows signs of life or until paramedics arrive.

-At the hospital, the doctor will use pulse monitoring equipment to measure the person’s pulse.
-If there is no effective heartbeat or the person isn’t breathing, the emergency staff will administer appropriate care to restore the vital signs.
+At the hospital, the person’s doctor will use pulse-monitoring equipment to measure their pulse.
+If there’s no effective heartbeat or the person isn’t breathing, emergency staff will administer appropriate care to restore their vital signs.

-Once the cause is discovered, the doctor will prescribe necessary medications or give a list of things to avoid, such as foods that cause allergies.
+Once the cause is discovered, their doctor will prescribe necessary medications.
+Or they may give a list of things to avoid, such as foods that cause allergic reactions.

-If necessary, the person will follow up with his or her primary care physician.
+If necessary, the person will follow up with their primary care doctor.

-If you received CPR, you may have bruised or fractured ribs.
-If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage due to tissue death from lack of oxygen.
+A person may have bruised or fractured ribs if they received CPR.
+If their breathing or heartbeat stopped for a significant amount of time, they may have organ damage.
+Organ damage can be caused by tissue death from lack of oxygen.

-More serious complications may occur if there is no effective heart beat and the pulse is not restored quickly enough:
+More serious complications may occur if they had no effective heartbeat and their pulse wasn’t restored quickly enough.
+These complications can include:

-- Shock- insufficient blood pressure to maintain normal functioning of vital organs
+- shock, caused by insufficient blood pressure to the vital organs

-- Death- lack of adequate circulation and oxygen to the heart muscle
+- death, caused by lack of circulation and oxygen to the heart muscle